-Dr. Felicia Kornbluh is Associate Professor of History and Gender, Sexuality, and Women’s Studies at UVM.
+Dr. Felicia Kornbluh is a Professor of History and Gender, Sexuality, and Women’s Studies at UVM.
 She is the author of The Battle for Welfare Rights: Poverty and Politics in Modern America (2007) and, with Gwendolyn Mink, Ensuring Poverty: Welfare Reform in Feminist Perspective (2018).
 She is at work on two books, How to Win a War on Women: My Mother, Her Neighbor, and the Fate of Reproductive Rights and Justice, and an essay collection titled Constant Craving: Identity Politics and Economic Justice.

 Kornbluh is a member of the board of directors of Planned Parenthood of Northern New England and Vice President of the Planned Parenthood Federation of America-Vermont Action Fund.
 She has served as a member of the Vermont Commission on Women, was for six years the Director of UVM’s Gender, Sexuality, and Women’s Studies Program, and won the first-ever contested election for the presidency of United Academics, UVM’s faculty union.